ChrisRomp/n3fjp2hamclock/README.md

 ## Installing

+**Prerequisite:** This app requires the [.NET 8.0 desktop x86 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.0-windows-x86-installer?cid=getdotnetcore) to be installed to run.
+You can download that from Microsoft [here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.0-windows-x86-installer?cid=getdotnetcore).

-Run the downloaded MSI file as you would any other application.
+To install N3FJP2HamClock, run the downloaded [n3fjp2hamclock.setup.msi](https://github.com/ChrisRomp/n3fjp2hamclock/releases/latest/download/n3fjp2hamclock.setup.msi) file as you would any other application installer.

 NOTE: Windows and/or your browser may give a warning or block the installation because this is not a commonly-downloaded application.
 This is expected behavior.
-If you don't trust the installer, you can also compile your own build from the source code here.
+If you don't trust the installer, you can also [compile your own build](#building-from-source) from the source code here.

 ## Configuring N3FJP